Can You Achieve Net Zero Water Use With Your Household Plumbing?

 The Future of Waste Conservation is Here

 The hypothetical situation in which there is no net gain or loss of water is not as implausible as it may first appear.
-For example, the Bullitt Foundation’s headquarters in Seattle, which is located in the greater Seattle area, is already 83 per cent more energy efficient than the majority of office buildings and is well on its way to completing the loop.
+For example, the Bullitt Foundation’s headquarters in Seattle, which is located in the greater Seattle area, is already 83 percent more energy efficient than the majority of office buildings and is well on its way to completing the loop.
 According to Eco Building Pulse, the most significant challenge is the removal of regulatory barriers related to the treatment of wastewater and the procurement of potable water.

 The ReNEWW House is a research lab established by Purdue University and Whirlpool to experiment with closed-loop water, waste, and energy systems and to generate a prototype that homebuilders can copy.
 Currently, more research is being conducted at the ReNEWW House.

-The International Living Future Institute publishes a best practices manual for attaining net-zero water use, which includes detailed plans that individual homeowners can utilise to progress toward the goal of achieving net-zero water use.
+The International Living Future Institute publishes a best practices manual for attaining net-zero water use, which includes detailed plans that individual homeowners can utilize to progress toward the goal of achieving net-zero water use.
 This booklet can provide you with further ideas.

 Ideas You Can Implement Today

-- Rainwater harvesting is collecting rainwater by placing barrels in one’s gutter downspouts and then reusing that water for various reasons, including irrigation and specific duties around the house.
+• Rainwater harvesting is collecting rainwater by placing barrels in one’s gutter downspouts and then reusing that water for various reasons, including irrigation and specific duties around the house.